 First, realize that sticking up for yourself is a way you give more of yourself, not less of yourself, to the world.
 When we say “no” to something, we say “yes” to something else.

 This does not mean that we must always agree with people or like what they are doing.
 It also does not mean that we have to hang out with everyone and be their friends.
-It does mean that we must allow people to live their own lives and that we cannot try to live their lives for them.
+But it does mean that we must allow people to live their own lives.
+We cannot try to live their lives for them.

 Sometimes you can respond to controlling with silence.
-Sometimes you can walk away from a situation.
-Sometimes you can say to someone, “Thank you for your input, but I have decided I am going to do (whatever it is you are going to do).”
+And sometimes you can walk away from a situation.
+Or sometimes you can say to someone, “Thank you for your input, but I have decided I am going to do (whatever it is you are going to do).”

 Sometimes you can say, “I know you have good intentions, but I feel like you are pressuring me to do (whatever you feel like someone is pressuring you to do).”
 Often, when you point out the controlling behavior through silence or through words, that can be enough to shut it down, at least for a while.